Cootamundra: Cricket Captains' Walk

-In 1998 a collection of 14 captains of the Australia International Test XI cricket team was unveiled in Jubilee Park, adjacent the Caravan Park.
+In 1998 a collection of 14 bronze busts depicting captains of the Australia International Test XI cricket team was unveiled in Jubilee Park, adjacent the Caravan Park.
 Specially commissioned, they were all the work of Harden-Murrumburrah sculptor Carl Valerius.

 In 2008 a further 30 busts were installed on either side of a looping path, making a full set of Australian Test cricket captains, with three more added in 2020 to bring the list up to date.
 These are by various artists from the Tom Bass sculpture studio.
 The all-weather path, which starts and ends at Wallendoon Street is family, jogger, and wheelchair friendly, and approximately 250 metres long.

+In 2024 the busts were re-assembled into a more formal arrangement, around a rectangular path.

-A life-sized bronze statue of Bradman in action, also by Valerius, is nearby, as is a newly-installed barbecue and playground.
+A life-sized bronze statue of Bradman in action, also by Valerius, is nearby, as is a barbecue and playground.
 Jubilee Park, the site of these attractions, is on land reclaimed from the original stock dam, memorialised by a plaque on the Morgan Arch on Wallendoon Street.